sqsun/HOSA/README.md

 ```
 ## Citation
 Ling Zhou, Shiquan Sun, Haoda Fu and Peter X.K.
 Song. *Subgroup-effects models for the analysis of personal treatment effects*.
-Annal of Applied Statistics, 2021, in press
+Annals of Applied Statistics, 2021, in press